Nerva–Antonine dynasty: Nerva–Trajan dynasty

 Nerva was the first of the dynasty.
-Though his reign was short, it saw a partial reconciliation between the army, the senate and the commoners.
+Though his reign was short, it saw a partial reconciliation between the army, the senate and the commoners, as well as the public denouncement of his predecessor Domitian's comparatively ruthless demeanor.
 Nerva adopted as his son the popular military leader Trajan.
 In turn, Hadrian succeeded Trajan; he had been the latter's heir presumptive, and averred that he had been adopted by him on Trajan's deathbed.